 19600 Frog Eye Rd., Knoxville; call 301-799-8645 or e-mail email@example.com

-Hours: Open weekdays from 8 AM to 2 PM, Wednesdays from 8 AM to 8 PM, and weekends from
+Hours: Open weekdays 8 to 2 (Wednesday 8 to 8) and weekends 8 to 4.

 15604 Sugarland Rd., Poolesville; 301-977-3761 (for a recorded message of picking